-The Optical Reader app uses text recognition to perform a variety of different tasks, from work lookup to translation or business card transcribing.
+Click to Enlarge The Optical Reader app uses text recognition to perform a variety of different tasks, from work lookup to translation or business card transcribing.
 We opened the app and pointed it at a page with typed English sentences and the app was able to recognize individual words and provide their definitions.

 We next captured our business card.
 While the app recognized most of the text, it didn't quite categorize information correctly.
 After clicking the Add to Contact button, the software assigned the person's name and phone number to the correct fields, but was confused by the email and Web address.

 The Optical Reader app can also be pointed at foreign language text to get the English translation by either hovering over the word or taking a picture.
 It sometimes took a long time to translate text, however, including words from a Chinese language textbook.
 Other apps work better for translations, including LG's QTranslator on the Optimus line of phones and Camdictionary, a third-party app available in the Google Play Store.